-&lt;sup>19 Coats and Passmore: Public Value, 2008.
+19 Coats and Passmore: Public Value, 2008.

-&lt;sup>20 B. Frey and C. Frey Marti point out, that many "intangibles" as to be provided by public service can't be captured directly in monetary terms, as e.g. can't be happiness.
-(A hint which would be worthwhile to be further investigated is happiness approach suggests that public value can only be identified and assessed through a process of democratic engagement between service providers and service users.
-For most public value theorists, this means the establishment of forums within which providers and users set priorities and develop strategies for public service delivery.
+20 B. Frey and C. Frey Marti point out, that many "intangibles" as to be provided by public service can't be captured directly in monetary terms, as e.g. can't be e.g. happiness.
+(A hint which would be worthwhile to be further investigated is happiness measurement as is regularly applied by the government of the State of Bhutan).